 Never give out your personal or financial details;

-Don't be pressured into making a donation, making a purchase or investment without confirming the legitimacy of the entity by verify its registration;
+Don't be pressured into making a donation, purchase or investment without confirming the legitimacy of the entity by verifying its registration;

 Don’t get tests from anyone other than health care providers; unapproved drugs violate federal laws.